rachelletan/rachelletan.github.io/conventions.md

 ---
 layout: page
 title: Conventions
-subtitle: subtitle
+subtitle: Some guidelines for transcribing and translating MS.Span.1
 ---

-### Conventions
+## A note on transcription
+note on transcription

+## A note on translation
-note on conventions
+note on translation